Offbeatmammal/blync-node/README.md

 To Do
 ----------
-* add additional Blynclight devices (maybe Embrava would like to send me some to test!)
+* add additional Blynclight devices (once I have the CommandBuffer worked out)
 * add the musicControl logic
 * only supports first Blynclight device it finds, what if there is >1? (need more devices to test!)
 * consolidation and optimization